 3) What are the principal offenses under this legal framework?

 - Offering or consenting to give an economic or non-economic benefit to a national public official, for the benefit of the person giving the bribe or for a third part.

 - Request by a national public official of an economic or non-economic benefit to give an improper advantage.

 - Offering, promising, giving or consenting to give an economic or non-economic benefit to a foreign public official.

-Private individuals, public officials and companies can be prosecuted for bribery offences under Chilean Criminal Code and Law 20.393.
+Private individuals, public officials and companies can be prosecuted for bribery offenses under Chilean Criminal Code and Law 20,393.

 Yes, provided they meet the criteria, facilitation payments are considered bribery, no matter how small the amount.